perforce/helix-authentication-service/README.md

 This [Node.js](http://nodejs.org) based application implements a simple external authentication service to be used in concert with the `loginhook` extension.
-It supports the OpenID Connect and SAML 2.0 authentication protocols.
+It supports the OpenID Connect and SAML 2.0 authentication protocols, as well as BIND authentication with an LDAP server.

 ## Overview